Micahthebomb/Micahthebomb/README.md

 - 👋 Hi, I’m @Micahthebomb
 - 👀 I’m interested in making cool projects!
-- 🌱 I’m currently learning Java, Python, C++, C#, HTML, CSS, Javascript, Kotlin, etc.
+- 🌱 I’m currently learning Java, Python, C++, C#, HTML, CSS, Javascript, Kotlin, Swift, etc.
 - 💞️ I’m looking to collaborate on any project that I can wrap my head around!
 - 📫 You can reach me by my discord Micahthebomb#5647!